8 ways to connect with the natural world

 - Look at the sky at night and do some stargazing!
 Pick a night where the sky is clear, the stars are shining, and just enjoy the view.
-Buyagift have a couple of stargazing experiences and you can get 15% off with the code AHW2023 until 31/12/23**
+Buyagift has a stargazing experience in the Brecon Beacons and you can get 10% off with the code AHW2024BAG until 31/12/24**

 - Go glamping!
 It’s a luxurious form of camping and normally in fields and woodlands.
 It really gives you a chance to get away from it all and go to sleep surrounded by nature and her sounds and then to wake up to them as well.
 Enjoy the dawn chorus, even if it is very early.
-Treat someone special to a glamping experience - there's 5% off with Red Letter Days* until 31/12/2023 with the code RAHW2023
+Treat someone special to a glamping experience - there's 10% off with Red Letter Days* until 31/12/2024 with the code AHW2024RLD

 - Go out for a walk with a llama or alpaca in beautiful countryside.
 Alpacas are very friendly animals and they enjoy a walk, so as you head through stunning ways with a friendly Alpaca on the end of a lead in your hand, you can enjoy a walk with a difference!

 - Take a two night break in a national park and get out walking to see some stunning scenery!
-Again, there's 10% off with Red Letter Days* until 31/12/2023 with the code RAHW2023
+Again, there's 10% off with Red Letter Days* until 31/12/2024 with the code AHW2024RLD

 - Take a look at a conservation charity’s website and immerse yourself in it to be inspired by what they are doing and to find out why they are doing it.
 Take a look at their videos on You Tube – bring nature in to you.
 Some of my favourite conservation charities include Vital Ground in Montana in the USA – they work to protect grizzly bear habitat; the World Land Trust who work with conservation partners all over the world; and the John Muir Trust and Trees for Life, both in Scotland.